easonlin404/avl.github.io/team.md

 # About us

 We are a team of entrepreneurs from MIT and Standford.
-We studied engineering as undergraduates, and worked in the world of banking, trading, and consulting in New York and Chicago, before building startups in Silicon Vallery.
+We studied engineering as undergraduates, and worked in the world of banking, tech, and consulting in New York, Chicago, Seattle, San Francisco, London before building startups in Silicon Valley.
 We are now based in Asia.

 ## Values